 - Finalists who do not receive a Creation & Touring Grant or the Finalist Development Grant will receive a $1,000 Finalist Award to acknowledge the time and expenses required to go through the full proposal process.

 - Finalists will be paired with a NTP advisor panelist who will help in preparing the full proposal; this assistance may include discussion of the project and new developments, reading narrative answers, budget, and work sample feedback.
 Advisors will present the full application at the final Proposal meeting in July.
 NEFA staff is also available and ready to work with you on your proposal development and answer any questions about the form or process.

 - The Full Proposal form asks for a five- minute work sample (Vimeo or Google Drive with downloadable capabilities).
 This can include up to three selections of at least one minute in length but should not be a promotional video.
 NTP staff can provide guidance on this.

-- Grantees will be required to participate in the cohort meeting, which will take place December 3-4, 2018 in Minneapolis, MN.
+- Grantees will be required to participate in the cohort meeting, which will take place December 2-3, 2019 in Knoxville, TN.
 This meeting will offer professional development and networking opportunities.